locaweb/leela-docs/general/architecture.rst

 ==========

 This exposes the rest API which allows you to retrieve historical data.
-Currently it retrieves data from cassandra directly, but in the future all reading and writing to the storage will be go through the *leela-storage* service.
+It reads data from cassandra directly but in the future all reading and writing to the storage will be go through the leela-storage service.

-It is also possible to write events using this service.
-When it receives a write request, it simply forwards it to the timeline as the previous services do.
+The HTTP provides a read/write interface.
+Writing are simply forward to the timeline, as the previous components do.

 Timeline
 ========